-The MTP 2050 Fiscally Constrained Project List includes one hundred forty-seven (147) regional transportation projects, representing approximately \$2.77 billion in investment in the region's transportation system, under a fiscally constrained scenario (i.e., the combined, estimated costs of the projects do not exceed the amount of funding projected to be available, as explained in Chapter 6).
-These projects were selected through a rigorous process, as discussed in Section 7.1.
+The MTP 2050 Fiscally Constrained Project List includes 144 regional transportation projects, representing approximately \$2.75 billion in investment in the region's transportation system, under a fiscally constrained scenario (i.e., the combined, estimated costs of the projects do not exceed the amount of funding projected to be available, as explained in Chapter 6).
+These projects were selected through a rigorous process, as discussed above.